Strategy: The Apostolic Cycle

 Detailed Explanation

-2. Based on Jesus’s supernatural authority, presence, and guidance, he led his apostles and the rest of the church to pursue three main goals to advance his mission: (1) to reach non-Christians with the gospel, (2) to strengthen Christians in community, and (3) to develop leaders to start and strengthen churches.
-These ongoing, mutually reinforcing goals are most evident in the book of Acts, as we observe the apostles’ words and actions over three decades of ministry.
-For example, the apostle Paul followed this general pattern of ministry that reflected his underlying goals:
+These ongoing, mutually reinforcing goals are most evident in Acts, as we observe the apostles’ words and actions over three decades of ministry.
+For example, the apostle Paul followed a general pattern of ministry that reflected these goals:

-he proclaimed the gospel in new regions (particularly urban centers),
+he proclaimed the gospel in new areas,

 he gathered new believers into Christian communities (which met publicly and privately in homes),